It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 Migraine

-Migraine is very common.
+About 1 in 7 people get migraine.
 Just like seizures, there are different types of migraine, and some present with an “aura” which can be mistaken as other conditions like seizures or stroke.
 Some migraine sufferers don’t even have a headache associated with their migraine.
-Also, migraine can have similar triggers to seizures.
+Migraine symptoms can include:

 - visual disturbances or hallucinations